 - have completed at least 30 credit hours of coursework that can be directly applied to an OSH degree with a minimum GPA of 2.50.
 Typically applicable courses are OSH University Studies requirements, required core course, non-restricted OSH classes at the 100-, 200-, and 300-levels, and OSH Technical Electives;

 - have no grade less than a C* in all attempted OSH courses; i.e., all OSH grades are A, B, C, and pass; unacceptable grades includes D, E, I, AU, W, and fail;

 - be successfully reviewed by the OSH program undergraduate committee; and

 - apply by February 1st for summer/fall enrollment or by September 1st for spring enrollment.

 Applicants will be notified of the committee’s decision through campus email within one month of the respective February 1/September 1 application deadline.

-Upon admission, students will be assigned to the program year of the most recent MSU Academic Bulletin.
+Upon admission, students will be assigned to the program year of the most recent Murray State Academic Bulletin.
 Students must meet all degree requirements* specified by the Academic Bulletin of the year assigned.

 *Degree Requirements for the OSH program

 All occupational safety and health majors and minors must earn a grade of C or better in all OSH courses.
 Any OSH course with a grade below a C must be repeated.
 The maximum number of times a student may enroll in an OSH class is twice; this includes audits and withdrawals after the first week of class.
 Exceptions would be made only if the student was forced to drop the class due to a life-changing event and not due to performance in the class.
 If a grade less than C is received in any OSH course for a second time, the course cannot be repeated and the student is dismissed from the program and is not eligible for readmission.
 A cumulative grade point average of at least 2.50 must be maintained to graduate.